 What happens if a website audit is not done accurately?

-Your Users will have navigational problems to your website
+Your Users will have navigational problems with your website

-Your website is at risk of getting penalized from search engines
+Your website is at risk of getting penalized by search engines

 If your website was not checked for search engine algorithm updates, then there are chances of it getting hit by penalizations.
 The recent ones such as Panda and Penguin updates have affected many websites on the core if there were spammy links or over-optimized anchor text, or thin and low-quality content were found.
 Though these factors are certainly checked in an audit, the minute details in the guidelines must be thoroughly checked and the website needs to be fine-tuned accordingly.